Wisconsin Divorce Laws

 Irretrievable breakdown

-Defenses to a Divorce Filing
+Defenses to a divorce filing

 If both parties do not agree the marriage is irretrievably broken and have not lived apart for 12 months, the court may suggest counseling and set for rehearing in 30-60 days

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, please consult an attorney or conduct legal research to verify your state's laws.

-Get Legal Help with Your Divorce in Wisconsin
+Get Legal Help With Your Divorce in Wisconsin

 Was this helpful?